 Contributions and Inventions of Chinese Culture

 China is the country that has given more inventions to the world statistically speaking.
-Chinese culture has shared the following contributions to humanity:
+Its inventors has shared the following contributions to humanity:

 - Ice cream